We will reply to your message within an hour.

 Also known as pancake welding helmets, these helmets have a flat face so you can get close to your welds.
 The instant you start to weld, the lens darkens.

-The snug-fitting goggles attached to this face shield provide added protection from dust and liquids.
+The snug-fitting goggles attached to this face shield add protection from dust, liquids, and debris.
+They are designed to fit over most prescription glasses.

 These face shields meet ANSI/ISEA impact standards when worn with safety glasses or goggles.